DigitalVS/Galaxy-Flash-Expansion/README.md

 Galaxy Flash Expansion is a USB flash drive (thumb drive, memory stick) expansion board for retro computer [Galaksija](https://en.wikipedia.org/wiki/Galaksija_(computer)) (eng.
 Galaxy).
 It supports classical Galaksija computers where it is connected via expansion port, and new Galaksija 2024 with expansion board plugged to the CPU socket.
 Classical Galaksija expansion board features 32 kilobyte RAM expansion as well.

 This project contains all hardware description files and software files required for making such expansion boards.
-All contents is published in an open-source manner and you are free to make it on your own, but you can also order assembled and tested boards from the author himself by contacting him via email address provided for this GitHub account.
+All contents is published in an open-source manner and you are free to make it on your own, or you can order assembled and tested boards from the author himself by contacting him via email address provided for this GitHub account.

 The source code is written in Z80 assembly language and is almost identical for both Galaksija versions, but hardware part is quite distinct and to differentiate these two versions, they are named differently: